amalsenhaji/ft_printf/README.md

-# ft_printf
+# printf
-The goal of this project is pretty straightforward.
-Is an implementation of printf().
+This project consists of coding a library that contains a simplified version (more information below) of the printf function.